Is it just a bellyache, or could it be an infection?

 How is H. pylori infection diagnosed in children?

-The urea breath test (UBT) is a reliable noninvasive diagnostic test for children with suspected H. pylori infection.6 BreathTek® UBT for H. pylori is the only UBT approved for use in children ages 3 to 17 years and provides a noninvasive, convenient way to test your child.7 The test can be administered at a healthcare professional's office or at a local lab as prescribed by a healthcare provider.
+The urea breath test (UBT) is a reliable noninvasive diagnostic test for children with suspected H. pylori infection.6 BreathTek® UBT for H. pylori is approved for use in children ages 3 to 17 years and provides a noninvasive, convenient way to test your child.7 The test can be administered at a healthcare professional's office or at a local lab as prescribed by a healthcare provider.
 There are other testing options available, but some of them can be uncomfortable or even a little painful, especially for kids.

-4 Simple Steps to Rule Out an H. pylori Infection
+4 Simple Steps to Rule Out an H. pylori Infection with BreathTek UBT

 During the test, a health care professional (HCP) will ask your child to perform a few simple steps: